dartea/zigzag/README.md

 zigzag
 ======

-ZigZag is a free, open-source jQuery plugin for create a simple animation for move an element to a specific target.
+ZigZag is a simple, lightweight jQuery plugin  for create  animation to move html element to a specific target.

+see more information on :  /examples/index.html